pyblosxom/pyblosxom/docs/flavours_and_templates.rst

 installed to see what variables are available and what they do.

-Template Variables from Entry Metadata
+Template variables from entry metadata
 --------------------------------------

 You can add metadata to your entries on an individual basis and this